NietzscheH/MathAroundTheWorld/README.md

 ## User Interface Design
 * __Start Screen__
     ![Start Screen](assets/screen_shot/start_screen.png)
-    * A start screen with a gif background and three buttons name 'START', 'RULES', and 'CREDITS.'
+    * A start screen with a gif background and three buttons named 'START', 'RULES', and 'CREDITS.'
 * __Rules Screen__
     * A screen with a gif background that shows how to play this game.
-* __Credit Screen__
+* __Credits Screen__
     * A screen with a gif background that shows credits and acknowledgements.
 * __Menu Screen__
     ![Menu Screen](assets/screen_shot/menu_screen.png)